How does the Caremed system differ?

 “Resident A” slides forward out of the chair and tends to slump to the floor.
 An ideal pad placement would be right at the very back of the seat cushion so that the staff are alerted to this exit, whilst the resident is still in the chair, and the intervention can be to assist them back into the chair rather than a floor rescue.

 “Resident B” tends to lean forwards from the chair, when agitated, usually attempting to stand up.
 Often this results in injury, as they fall head first onto the floor.
 An ideal pad placement would be behind the shoulders, alerting staff of the exit attempt.
 Intervention can be to reassure and settle them back into the chair, rather than a floor rescue.

-Staff who know the resident best, can use their knowledge of typical exit patterns, to provide intelligent chair placement.
-Our staff can assist with training so that your team knows how to get maximum benefit from this product.
+Staff who know the resident best, can use their knowledge of typical exit patterns, to provide intelligent chair seat sensor placement.

 The sensor pads can also be integrated through nurse call, into a pager system – this solution is especially applicable to communal areas.
-For instance, when residents (using Seatgards for instance) are moved from their bedrooms, into a lounge, the alert for chair exit, seamlessly transfers from the call point in the bedroom, to a pager system covering all sensor units in the lounge.
+For instance, when residents (using seat sensor for instance) are moved from their bedrooms, into a lounge, the 'alert for chair exit' seamlessly transfers from the call point in the bedroom, to a pager system covering all sensor units in the lounge.